oracle/terraform-provider-oci/website/docs/d/fleet_apps_management_compliance_policy_rule.html.markdown

 	* `patch_level` - Patch Name.
 	* `patch_name` - Patch Name.
 	* `selection_type` - Selection type for the Patch.
-* `patch_type` - PlatformConfiguration OCID for the patch type to which this CompliancePolicyRule applies.
+* `patch_type_id` - PlatformConfiguration OCID for the patch type to which this CompliancePolicyRule applies.
 * `product_version` - A specific product version or a specific version and succeeding.
 Example: 12.1 or 12.1 and above for Oracle WebLogic Application server.
 The policy applies to the next version only, and not to other versions such as, 12.1.x.
 	* `is_applicable_for_all_higher_versions` - Is rule applicable to all higher versions also
 	* `version` - Product version the rule is applicable.